ctlab/GADMA/docs/source/examples/structure_model_example.rst

 Data
 ----

-This data was originally build in paper `Portik et al.
+This data was originally built in paper `Portik et al.
 2017 <https://onlinelibrary.wiley.com/doi/abs/10.1111/mec.14266>`__.

 We have two populations of Gaboon forest frog *Scotobleps gabonicus*: